esponges/interview/react-ts-node.md

 - Do you know what is a Higher Order Component (HOC)?
 How would you implement it?
 Why would you use HOCs?
 > A HOComponent is a function that takes a component and returns a new enhanced component.
 It's used to share common functionality between components without repeating code.

+- Its considered a bad practice to change a DOM element directly.
+How would you do it in React?
+> Using refs (or getElementyBy) to directly manipulate the DOM is generally not recommended in React, as it can lead to hard-to-debug issues and make the code harder to maintain.
+Instead, it's usually better to use state and props to manage the content of your components.

 ### Advanced
 - To assess the performance of a React application: What would you do?
 What tools would you use?
 What metrics would you look at?